nubificus/vaccel-tutorials/lab1/README.md

 `vaccel_noop` function of the [vAccel API](https://docs.vaccel.org/api).

-As you have probably guessed the `vaccel_noop` function is a no-op, it does not require any actual acecleration, but it's useful for demonstration and debugging purposes, so we will be using it along the course of this and following labs.
+As you have probably guessed the `vaccel_noop` function is a no-op, it does not require any actual acceleration, but it's useful for demonstration and debugging purposes, so we will be using it along the course of this and following labs.

 Here is the code which you can also find in the